Hobbyists & Industry luminaries alike learn on every visit

 April 30, 2008

 A. Hi, Lajos.
 There are many competing technologies for applying a shiny metallic-looking coating.
-The choice depends on how shiny and how much wear resistance and adhesion is required.
-The majority of brightwork on the exterior of automobiles is chrome plated plastic, but for top adhesion you need a plastic designed for that, like ABS (I don't know if Valox is selectively etchable like ABS to bring out "tooth").
-Other possibilities include vacuum metallizing and chrome-look paint.
-Single-sided plating should not be a problem with any of the technologies.
+The choice depends on how shiny, plus how much wear resistance and adhesion is required.
+The majority of brightwork on automobile headlights and taillights, protected from the environment is probably vacuum metallizing and relatively cheap when done in volume.
+But on grills and exterior plastic parts it is chrome plated plastic, which is relatively very expensive. but for top adhesion you need a plastic designed for that, like ABS (I don't know if Valox is selectively etchable like ABS to bring out excellent "tooth").
+Other possibilities include chrome-look paint.
+Single-sided coating should not be a problem with any of the technologies.

 Regards,